Issue Template

 In .md

-Here is a simple Markdown template example:
+Here is a simple example of a Markdown template:

 ---

-name: Bug Report (.md Template)
+name: Bug Report (.md template)

 title: [BUG]